 - Age of samples.
 Samples included in the meta-analysis must be restricted to either adults or juveniles, or mean effect sizes for adults and juveniles must be reported separately.

-Once the Lead Researcher selects the eligible meta-analyses that will comprise the practice’s evidence base, Study Reviewers begin the practice evidence review using the practice scoring instrument to assess the quality, strength and extent to which the evidence indicates that the practice achieves its goals.
+Once the Lead Researcher selects the eligible meta-analyses that will comprise the practice’s evidence base, Study Reviewers begin the practice evidence review using the practice scoring instrument (access in PDF or Excel) to assess the quality, strength and extent to which the evidence indicates that the practice achieves its goals.
 Each meta-analysis within the evidence base is assessed by at least two Study Reviewers.
 The scoring instrument indicates the overall rating for each outcome that is reviewed.

 The scoring for practices consists of two parts looking at overall quality and internal validity: